L-X-T/rsg-advanced/labs/08a_reactive-forms.md

 In this exercise, you will create a reactive form for editing flights.

-Caution: This lab assumes you already know some basics and thus is a bit more difficult and some things are left out intentionally ;-)
+Caution: This lab assumes you already know some basics, and thus it is a bit more difficult and some things are left out intentionally ;-)

 1. **If** you do not have a `FlightEditComponent` yet: Create a `FlightEditComponent` in the `FlightBookingModule` and call it up in the template of the `FlightSearchComponent`.